zuplo/docs/docs/dedicated/networking.md

 as the public ingress to your API.
 This is the simplest setup and allows Zuplo to manage things like SSL certificates on your behalf.

-In this setup your VPC is not exposed to the public internet at all.
+In this setup your VPC isn't exposed to the public internet at all.
 Instead, your Zuplo API Gateway will use a network connection such as AWS Transit Gateway, PrivateLink, or VPC Peering to connect to your backend services.